You’re doing what? Why in the world would you want to do that? Where are you heading? And when are you coming back?

 At a deeper level, I do miss having my feet on land.
 I miss connection with family and friends far more than I anticipated.
 Tim’s missing the familiarity of life at home more than he expected -his routines, the smells of the hardwood forest, seeing and hearing the spring birds return – these are essentials for him.

 Yet, there’s a magic to life on board.
 I spent 2 weeks in Vancouver a couple of months ago, and after a few days savouring the luxuries of land-life, I deeply missed the connection with nature that I had been taking for granted while on Ariose.
-Peeking up the v-berth hatch in the middle of the night to see the moon’s progression across the sky, spending ours in the cockpit marvelling at the incredible colours and moods in the sea around us… there’s so much around us in our life aboard to nurture inner peace and gratitude.
+Peeking up the v-berth hatch in the middle of the night to see the moon’s progression across the sky, spending hours in the cockpit marvelling at the incredible colours and moods in the sea around us… there’s so much around us in our life aboard to nurture inner peace and gratitude.

 This immersion course in cruising has also nurtured our self-assurance.
-Just 2 days ago, for example, we were anchored off Whale Cay in the Barry Islands.
+Just 2 days ago, for example, we were anchored off Whale Cay in the Berry Islands.
 Faced with shallows on 3 sides, and a narrow channel and strong current on the 4th, we weighed anchor while simultaneously raising our sails, and headed out to sea.
 And we did it with ease!
 The key in the ignition was our contingency, but it wasn’t touched.
 Even a couple months ago, we didn’t have the skill or the confidence to try such a manoeuvre.
 That self-assurance, though, is tempered by a healthy dose of humility.
 Later on that same day, we sailed right into this ominous black cloud.
 Nothing like being caught in a major thunderstorm to keep us humble!

 Amid the momentus times and the mundane, the calendar marches relentlessly on.
 As we said, hurricane season looms, and we’re feeling the finiteness of our budget.
 Overall, this has been an amazing experience that is giving us more than we could have ever planned, but life aboard is not always easy.
 So our decision?
 We are far from feeling satiated, but we have made the decision that it’s time to return home, and look forward to more cruising in our future.